erroronline1/caro/readme.md

 Vendor related files can be added.
 Through the dedicated input an expiry date is [inserted in the filename](#filename-conventions).
 Without provided date and for vendor evaluation document file uploads the validity is set to one year after the upload by default.
 The application will match the provided expiry-date and contribute to the [calendar](#calendar) once the date has passed to alert relevant units to look after an update.
 Files matching the filename convention for this type will be rejected.
 The edit view for vendors allows for selecting [text recommendations](#text-recommendations).
 If these are set up properly, prepared values can be imported easily.
 Small vendor portfolios may be edited within the application primarily or at least initially.
 Article-lists can be exported as well as the import filter.
 Latter [will be generated](#default-filter-on-export) if not defined.
-> Generated filters will not work on original pricelists, exported pricelists will not work with custom filter rules!
+> Generated filters will not work on original product lists, exported product lists will not work with custom filter rules!

 Defined authorized users (e.g. *purchase assistant*) can edit the alias definition of products to disburden purchase and enhance identification of products with company customs.